Francisco Lindor's grand slam sends Mets into NLCS with 4-1 win over Phillies in Game 4 of NLDS

 For the NL East champion Phillies, who won 95 games and finished six ahead of the wild-card Mets during the regular season, it was a bitter exit early in the playoffs and a disappointing step backward after they advanced to the 2022 World Series and then lost Games 6 and 7 of the 2023 NLCS at home to Arizona.

-After falling short again in October, Bryce Harper and the Phillies are still looking for the franchise’s third championship.
+After falling short in October again, Bryce Harper and the Phillies are still looking for the franchise’s third championship.

 “We have a really great group.
 We got beat in a short series,” manager Rob Thomson said.